I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_phy_type_info.md

 The channel entry is defined, in units of megahertz (MHz), by a channel center frequency.

-`dot11PhyType`

-The type of PHY that the 802.11 station will use for the scan.
-The PHY type is defined by the
-       <a href="..\windot11\ne-windot11-_dot11_phy_type.md">DOT11_PHY_TYPE</a> enumeration.
-       <div class="alert"><b>Note</b>  The miniport driver must ignore this member if it is operating in Extensible
-       Station (ExtSTA) mode.</div>
-<div> </div>

-`ucChannelListBuffer`

-An array containing channel descriptions for the PHY type specified in the
-     <b>dot11PhyType</b> member.

 `uChannelListSize`

 The length, in bytes, of the
      <b>ucChannelListBuffer</b> array.
 Each entry in this array is formatted as a ULONG data type.

-`uMaxChannelTime`

-The maximum amount of time, in 802.11 time units (TU), that the 802.11 station spends on each
-     channel when scanning.

-This member must be greater than or equal to
-     <b>uProbeDelay</b> .

-`uMinChannelTime`

-The minimum amount of time, in 802.11 time units (TU), that the 802.11 station spends on each
-     channel when scanning.
-One TU is 1024 microseconds.

-This member must be greater than or equal to
-     <b>uProbeDelay</b> .

-`uProbeDelay`

-The amount of time, in microseconds, that the 802.11 station must wait before transmitting an
-     802.11 Probe Request frame during active scanning.
+`ucChannelListBuffer`

+An array containing channel descriptions for the PHY type specified in the
+     <b>dot11PhyType</b> member.

 ## Remarks
 The